Banasthali Vidyapith in Rajasthan awarded Rajiv Gandhi National Sadbhavana Award | Politics

 - India

-The advancement of peace, communal harmony and national unity becomes more significant in times when forces promoting politics of hatred, bigotry and discrimination become active and receive support from those in power, Congress leader Sonia Gandhi said on Sunday.

-She said this at a function to confer the 25th Rajiv Gandhi National Sadbhavana Award on Banasthali Vidyapith, a residential educational institution for women in Rajasthan.
+Former vice president M Hamid Ansari on Sunday conferred the 25th Rajiv Gandhi National Sadbhavana Award for 2020-21 on Banasthali Vidyapith, a residential institution for women in Rajasthan.

 The award, instituted in 1992 to mark the golden jubilee of the Quit India Movement, is given to an individual or institution for special contribution towards peace, communal harmony and national unity, and carries a cash reward of Rs 10 lakh and a citation.